-The Best Chicken Pot Pie features juicy chicken and tender veggies under a flaky, buttery crust for a delicious comfort food classic!
+The BEST Homemade Chicken Pot Pie features juicy chicken and tender veggies under a flaky, buttery crust for a delicious comfort food classic!

 Apparently I'm not the only one who's fond of it.
 Thanks to leftover turkey, I made it more than once over the holidays, to which my husband declared on each occasion, "You have to share this on your blog."
 I finally decided to oblige him!
 So today, we're taking a break from light and healthy January fare for this warm, homey, slightly more decadent comfort food dinner recipe.

 There are countless ways to make Homemade Chicken Pot Pie, but this here version is jussst the way my family likes it, and I do believe you'll go crazy for it, too.
 It's made with real, wholesome ingredients and it's surprisingly easy to throw together.
 And it's so darn delicious I could seriously eat it once a week!

 This is a great recipe any time you need to use up leftover chicken or turkey.
 If you don't have leftovers, you can quickly poach some chicken breasts or (my favorite short-cut) pull the meat from a rotisserie chicken.

 In addition to your choice o' poultry, it's loaded with chunks of potato, matchstick carrots, and green peas.
 There's also some half-and-half and a splash of white wine to add extra richness to the silky sauce that envelops the meat and veggies.
 You can totally leave those out if you wish, but I'm not sure why you would. 😉